bem/bem-components/common.blocks/link/link.en.md

 #### In focus `focused`

-A `focused` modifier is automaticly toggled on the block when it is in focus.
+`focused` modifier is automaticly sets for the block when it is in focus.
 For example, on mouse click or by `Tab` key press.
 Focused link can be followed by Enter key press.

 Available for all block themes.